David Nepomuceno – First Filipino to compete in Olympics

-David having defeated Catalon at the 1924 National Championships was selected as the sole representative for the Olympic Games in Paris France.
+Having defeated Catalon at the 1924 National Championships, David Nepomuceno was selected as the sole representative for the Olympic Games in Paris, France.

 He was the first-ever Filipino to represent the Philippines.

 The Philippines joined the IOC (International Olympic Committee in 1918).
-David failed to qualify past the first round of the 100 and 200m.
+Unfortunately, David Nepomuceno failed to qualify past the first round of the 100 and 200m.

 He was accompanied to Paris by Dr. Reginio Ylanan.

-In 1925 he ran 2/5 of a second short of the then world record.
-David specialized in the 100m.
+In 1925 he ran 2/5 of a second short of the then-world record.
+David Nepomuceno specialized in the 100m.